bhaawnaBM/codeceptjsDemo/README.md

       show: true,

       browser: 'chromium',

-      waitForNavigation: "networkidle0"

     }

   }
   ```

+[
+  Basic configurations in the helpder file stands for:
+- url - Base url of the website under test
+- show - show browser window.
+Setting it to *true* runs test with head and setting it to *false* runs test in headless mode.
+- browser - a browser to test on, either: chromium, firefox, webkit.
+Default: chromium.
+]

+### Create additional tests:

-2. Run the command `npx codeceptjs gt` to create a sample Test
+- Additional tests can be created by running the command `npx codeceptjs gt`

-### Run Test
+### To Run the Tests

+There are different ways to run the test

+1. The command `npx codeceptjs run --tests` executes all *_test.js files without printing the steps in the output

+or

-- Run `npx codeceptjs run --steps` - to execute the all tests
+2. The command `npx codeceptjs run --steps` to execute the all tests and prints-out the steps in the output.

-- Run all tests from current dir
-  `codeceptjs run`

-- Load config and run tests from *test* dir
-  `codeceptjs run -c test`

-### BDD Implementation

--  `npx codeceptjs gherkin:init` - enables Gherkin for current project/already initialized project:
+or

+3. The command `npx codeceptjs run -- <testfilename.js>` executes only the specified test

+### If you wish to implement BDD in your project then follow the below additional steps

+1. To enables Gherkin for current/already initialized project just run the command `npx codeceptjs gherkin:init` -
+  Running the above command will do the following to the project structure:

-  1. The above command will add gherkin section to the config.
+    1. Adds gherkin section to the config file - *codecept.config.js*.
-  2. It will also create directories for features and step definition.
+    2. Also creates directories for features and step definition.
     3. It will also create a basic first feature file

 ### Commands to the run the BDD Tests

+1. The command `npx codeceptjs run --steps` to execute the all tests irrespective if features or *_test.js tests and prints out the steps in the output.

+or

+2. The command `npx codeceptjs run` runs all tests without printing the steps.

+or

--  `npx codeceptjs run --features` - To run only features use
+3. The command `npx codeceptjs run --features` to execute all tests in the features folder without printing the steps in the output

--  `npx codeceptjs run --tests` - To run only tests without features

 ### Why use npx instead of npm